timescale/docs/tutorials/blockchain-query/blockchain-query.md

 This dataset contains Bitcoin transactions for the last five days.
 To find out the most recent transactions in the dataset, you can use a `SELECT` statement.
-In this case, you want to find transactions that are not coinbase transaction, order them by time in descending order, and take the top five results.
+In this case, you want to find transactions that are not coinbase transactions, order them by time in descending order, and take the top five results.
 You also want to see the block ID, and the value of the transaction in US Dollars.